 - 1. If the records in your resource contain individual titles for Atom entries, use the PUT CONTAINER command to create a container named DFHATOMTITLE, with DATATYPE(CHAR), that contains the title of this Atom entry.
 This container is optional, but if you do not provide this data from your service routine, you must specify a default title in the Atom configuration file.
-"DFHATOMTITLE container" on page 285 explains what to put in the - 2.
+"DFHATOMTITLE container" on page 261 explains what to put in the container. - 2.
 If the entries in your resource have individual summaries, use the PUT CONTAINER command to create a container named DFHATOMSUMMARY, with DATATYPE(CHAR), that contains the summary for the Atom entry.
 This container is optional, but the Atom specification requires a summary if the content of an entry is not text or XML.
-"DFHATOMSUMMARY container" on page 285 explains what to put in the container. - 3.
-If you want to use your service routine to provide the name of the author of the entry, use the PUT CONTAINER command to create a container named DFHATOMAUTHOR, with DATATYPE(CHAR), that contains the author's name.
+"DFHATOMSUMMARY container" on page 261 explains what to put in the container. - 3.
+If you want to use your service routine to provide the name of the author of the entry, use the PUT CONTAINER command to create a container named DFHATOMAUTHOR, with DATATYPE(CHAR), that contains the author's

+- name.
 This container is optional, but if you do not provide this data from your service routine, you must specify a default name in the Atom configuration file or accept the CICS default.
-"DFHATOMAUTHOR container" on page 286 explains what to put in the container. - 4.
-If you want to use your service routine to provide an e-mail address and URI (Web site address) for the author of the entry, use the PUT CONTAINER command to create containers named DFHATOMEMAIL and DFHATOMAUTHORURI, with DATATYPE(CHAR), that contain these items of data.
+"DFHATOMAUTHOR container" on page 262 explains what to put in the container. - 4.
+If you want to use your service routine to provide an e-mail address and URI (web site address) for the author of the entry, use the PUT CONTAINER command to create containers named DFHATOMEMAIL and DFHATOMAUTHORURI, with DATATYPE(CHAR), that contain these items of data.
 These containers are optional, and you can provide either, both, or neither of them.
-"DFHATOMEMAIL container" on page 286 and "DFHATOMURI container" on page 287 explain what to put in these containers.5.
-If you want to use your service routine to provide a category for the entry, use the PUT CONTAINER command to create a container named page 287 explains what to put in the container.

-6. In the DFHATOMPARMS container, set the appropriate option bit from the ATMP_OPTIONS_OUT parameter for each optional container that you are returning to CICS.
-"DFHATOMPARMS container" on page 271 documents this parameter.
+"DFHATOMEMAIL container" on page 262 and "DFHATOMURI container" on page 263 explain what to put in these containers. - 5.
+If you want to use your service routine to provide a category for the entry, use the PUT CONTAINER command to create a container named DFHATOMCATEGORY, with DATATYPE(CHAR), that contains a category term for the entry.
+This container is optional.
+"DFHATOMCATEGORY container" on page 263 explains what to put in the container. - 6.
+In the DFHATOMPARMS container, set the appropriate option bit from the ATMP_OPTIONS_OUT parameter for each optional container that you are returning to CICS.
+"DFHATOMPARMS container" on page 247 documents this parameter.
 The sample service routine DFH\$W2S1 shows you how to set these option bits.